pmuens/awesome-serverless/README.md

 - [Security in serverless: What gets better, what gets worse?](https://thenewstack.io/security-serverless-gets-better-gets-worse/) - A look into the security implications of serverless apps.
 - [Cloud-first application platforms](http://diginomica.com/2016/12/30/cloud-first-application-platforms-paas-tools-watch-2017/) - Post about PaaS tools to watch in 2017.
 - [Why Serverless architecture?](https://cloudncode.blog/2017/05/15/why-serverless-architecture/) - Post which explains how one can define a serverless architecture.
+- [AWS Lambda and Keen.IO event streams](https://blog.keen.io/using-aws-lambda-for-custom-functions-on-keen-io-event-streams-82087274cac) - How to use AWS Lambda for custom functions on Keen.IO event streams.

 ## Screencasts